joao-m-lourenco-alpt/advanced-jenkins-training/devops-adventure/README.md

 1. You shoudl use [Flyway Docker](https://hub.docker.com/r/flyway/flyway).
 2. Give it a try by runnig a Flyway container on your machine (`docker run`).
 3. Now you need to create the migration scripts that will allow to define the data model.
 Make the migrations small as possible.
-4. Flyway will be resposible to apply the migrations to the database `adventuredb`.
+4. Flyway will be resposible to apply the migrations to the database `adventure-db`.
-5. Since the database `adventuredb` needs to be running in order to Flyway apply the magrations - you should use `docker-compose` to orchestrate this two containers.
+5. Since the database `adventure-db` needs to be running in order to Flyway apply the magrations - you should use `docker-compose` to orchestrate this two containers.

 ## PART 3 - LOCAL DEVELOPMENT - APP